Trantorian1/notes-rust-blockchain/src/p2p.md

 ### 1. Speed

-While P2P networks allow for better _data resilience_ and avoid centralized points of failure, this sophistication comes at a cost: **performance**.
+While P2P networks allow for better _data resilience_ and avoid centralized points of failure, this sophistication can come at the cost of performance.

-> Decentralized networks are _inherently more complicated_ when compared to centralized alternatives.
-This typically results in significant slowdowns.
+Not all P2P networks are necessarily slower than centralized alternatives tough, and can actually prove to be faster in certain cases.
+This makes sense if you consider how a P2P network like BitTorrent break up the load of storing data across multiple Nodes in a network: instead of a single server storing the entirety of a file, each Node stores only a portion of each file.

+This in turn allows for massively parallel file downloads, which can be an advantage for popular files which are available over many different nodes.
+This kind of situation become more complicated for systems with stronger cryptographic guarantees, such as Blockchain, where the cost of computation generally outweighs the advantages of data being available across multiple Nodes in a network.

 <div style="text-align: center;">